How to fake confidence during a presentation?

 If you worry about how you feel, you are not focused on your audience.
 Your audience can’t see how you feel.
 How you feel won’t impact their decision to support or ignore your idea.
 Your behaviour, on the other hand, will.

 A week ago I delivered a keynote talk to a room of 170 people.
 The content was new, tailored specifically to the needs of our client and, as a result, I didn’t feel as confident as I normally do.
 Rather than beat myself up about that, I figured it was normal.
 I had no idea how it was going to turn out.
 Maybe they’d be bored.
 Maybe they wouldn’t.
 Maybe they would laugh at my jokes.
 Maybe they wouldn’t.
 I had no idea and that made me nervous.
 I didn’t have anything to FEEL confident about!
+I needed to figure out how i can be confident for this presentation.

 The good news is I’ve learned how to fake confidence and I’ve practiced faking confidence a lot.
 The better news is once I start faking how to be confident for a presentation, I do start feeling it.
 My brain manufactures the feeling out of the behaviour I am exhibiting on stage.